-Thomas finished the day off with talking more about the ideas of what actually is “real”?
+Tom finished the day off with talking more about the ideas of what actually is “real”?
 So many of us are so convinced that what we see and touch around us is solid and real, but in actuality, and pretty much any scientist knows this, nothing is really solid.
 All matter is made up of large spaces with quickly vibrating atoms, which we only see as condensed into various forms.
 And all of that came out of our “intent”.
-As Thomas said “results mirror intent”.
+As Tom said “results mirror intent”.
 He also touched upon here the ideas of death and illness and how to understand and see that neither is “bad”.
-As well, he explained a very important notion, that in becoming a healer, or having the ability to heal, does not mean going around and healing everyone who is ill in any way.
+As well, he explained a very important notion, that in becoming a healer or having the ability to heal, does not mean going around and healing everyone who is ill in any way.
 This is a huge infringement on their free will and on the rules of the system.
 Some people have created and/or actually need these “experiences” to do the learning they came here to do, and we, especially as healers need to respect that.

 The session then finished off with a question and answer period from the audience, and as you can imagine there were lots of great questions.

-I mean I speak about consciousness, I teach about it and I live it, and while I know it experientially, here was this man proving it from a very solid and credible scientific perspective.
-If that isn’t awesome, I don’t know what is.
-And I know some of us who really “feel” this “stuff” don’t need any scientific proof for it – after all you either “know” it within or you don’t.
+Although the whole weekend felt like I was swept away into another reality (no pun intended), the most amazing part was that there was this phenomenal scientist offering proof for all matters of the metaphysical.
+I speak about consciousness, I teach about it and I live it, and while I know it experientially, here was this man proving it from a very solid and credible scientific perspective.
+If that isn’t impressive, I don’t know what is.
+And I know some of us who really “feel” this “stuff” don’t need any scientific proof for it – after all, you either “know” it within or you don’t.
 But the truth of the matter is, most of our world today is still geared toward having scientific proof for any and every claim made.
-So this is where I think what Thomas has found and brought to life, becomes that much more valuable.
+So this is where I think what Tom has found and brought to life, becomes that much more valuable.

 In fact, I think because his science background is so strong and he is literally in the same playing field, in terms of how we regard Einstein today, that I feel his work is the opening of a huge door for many future mainstream scientists.
 The world may be slow to adapt to big changes and radical claims – after all just think how the idea of the Earth being round was received, but today we live in a more open and rapidly evolving time than ever before.
-It is thus because of this, that I believe Thomas will not have to wait years or until after his death to have his work taken seriously – it is already being taken very seriously today, by many around the world and causing them to probe even further.
+It is thus because of this, that I believe Tom will not have to wait years or until after his death to have his work taken seriously – it is already being taken very seriously today, by many around the world and causing them to probe even further.

 Perhaps I resonate so strongly with his work due to my own scientific background.
 Or perhaps it is because I “feel”, literally feel what he is saying as I live out my life each day.
 I am not sure.
-What I do know, is I cannot tell you how grateful I am for attending this event, getting to know Thomas, his work and being able to expand my own awareness of what is, thanks to his findings.
-I feel that Thomas is not only so eloquent, but also has a true gift for expanding our minds to see more than we ever thought possible.
+What I do know, is I cannot tell you how grateful I am for attending this event, getting to know Tom, his work and being able to expand my own awareness of what is, thanks to his findings.
+I feel that Tom is not only so eloquent but also has a true gift for expanding our minds to see more than we ever thought possible.

-Now when you see Thomas at a speaking engagement for the first time, the first ideas that will probably come to your head are that of a “serious scientist”.
+Now when you see Tom at a speaking engagement for the first time, the first ideas that will probably come to your head are that of a “serious scientist”.
 The last thing one would ever think is that this man has regular out of body experiences and experiments with alternate realities.
-Well he does, and when you hear him speak, your jaw just starts dropping lower and lower, while your brain is literally expanding from the information coming at you.
+Well, he does, and when you hear him speak, your jaw just starts dropping lower and lower, while your brain is literally expanding from the information coming at you.

-Ultimately, what really did it for me where Thomas’ workshop and research is concerned, is that he repeatedly states “Don’t believe everything I say.
+Ultimately, what really did it for me where Tom’s workshop and research is concerned, is that he repeatedly states “Don’t believe everything I say.
 But at the same time don’t disbelief what I say.
 Find your own theory of everything.”